geomapfish/getting_started/README.md

 ./install.sh
 ```

 Then, follow the instructions.

-Your application is at https://localhost:8484.
+Your application is at `https://<your_computer_name>:8484`.
+Replace `<your_computer_name>`  with your actual computer name in lower case.
+On the first connection you will be kindly asked to add an exception to security risks by the browser (because of the auto-signed certificate).
-The admin interface is at https://localhost:8484/admin.
+The admin interface is at `https://<your_computer_name>:8484/admin`.
 The default credentials are admin/admin.

 That's it!
 Enjoy :-)

 ___